guimontme/tasks-app/README.md

-# Tasks Challange with Laravel and Vue.js
+# Task App with Laravel and Vue.js

 This is a tasks project with Laravel and Vue.js.